 This page enlists all the gates of Masjid al-Nabawi.
 Original mosque of the prophet Muhammad had only three entrances, Bab ul-Rehmah to the south, Bab e Jibraeel to the west and Bab un-Nissa to the east, although back then these gates were not identified with these names.
-Today Prophet's Mosque has 43 gates (doors, portals and entrance ways).
+Today Prophet's Mosque has total 43 gates (doors, portals and entrance ways).
 Each of these doors has a stone plaque above it inscribed with the following verse from the Quran: ادْخُلُوهَا بِسَلَامٍ آمِنِينَ udkhuluhā bisalāmin āminīna Enter with peace and security, [Surah al-Hijr, 15:46].

 circa 638 CE